shamiruf/FoodOrderApp/README.md

 # FoodOrderApp
 Food Order App

-Add items to cart
-Delete items in cart
+Add and delete items in cart